Combinatorial Optimization of AC Optimal Power Flow with Discrete Demands in Radial Networks: Evaluation Studies

 \subsubsection{Running Time}

 The computation time of {\sc PTAS} is compared against that of Gurobi numerical solver.
 Computation time is significantly important when implemented in a controller in practice, and this will have implications to the overall resilience of power grid.
-The running time is plotted in Fig.~\ref{fig:time} under different case studies for IEEE 123-node network.
+The running time of PTAS (without partial guessing) is plotted in Fig.~\ref{fig:time} under different case studies for IEEE 123-node network.
 Although the current implementation of PTAS is not fully optimized, its running time is still substantially better than that of Gurobi, and is observed to scale linearly as the number of users.
 On the other hand, the running time of Gurobi is much higher in many cases, which does not provide any guarantee on the termination of execution, if timeout is not set.
 Many instances experienced timeouts, especially for the case study UR.
 The actual running time of Gurobi may substantially increase if the timeout value is further increased.
+The running time of {\sc PTAS} is plotted against different values of $\epsilon$ in Fig.~\ref{fig:time_e}.
+Even though our implementation of {\sc PTAS} is not optimized (implemented in scripting language Python), it performs substantially better than Gurobi (implemented in native language) in most cases.
+The running time of {\sc PTAS} slightly improves as we increase $\epsilon$.
+We note that PTAS can be easily parallelized into independent subprograms.
+Subsequently, the running time could be improved linearly.